- Published on

 - O: Open to the impersonal truth of life that is revealed in this moment

-Your supposed to develop mindfullness of the body experience (K) before going on to the other three foundations.
+Your supposed to develop mindfulness of the body experience (K) before going on to the other three foundations.

 Dan is one of the most zen people I know already, so it's fun to go through this with him.
-Restarting following the breath is another key feature of this mindfullness.
+Continually going back to following the breath is another key feature of this mindfulness.
 I try to breath while practising piano.
 It's a bit like chewing gum while walking.

 When I was at John Abbott College in the Montreal West Island in the mid-seventies, there was a course on 'playing the blues' with a local musician, Trevor Payne.
 He was also involved with a choir downtown along with Daisy Peterson, one of Oscar's sisters.
 My piano teacher in the early seventies was Paul de Marky who had retired from the stage decades earlier and who's claim to fame was having had Oscar as a pupil.
 Small world.